-In the long-term, we plan to regionalize the manufacturing and supply chain relating to certain components of our ECVs in several geographic markets.
-Through our supply chain development know-how, we intend to establish supply chain relationships especially in the North America to support anticipated manufacturing and assembly needs in these markets, thereby reducing the time in transit and potentially other landed costs elements associated with importing our components and spare parts from China.
-As part of our growth strategy, we plan to expand our channel partner network, and local assembly facilities to regionalize our manufacturing and supply chains to better serve our global customers, especially to expand our after-sales-market services offerings.
+In the long-term, we plan to regionalize the manufacturing and supply chain relating to certain components of our ECVs in the geographic markets in which our ECVs are sold.
+In the long-term, through our supply chain development know-how, we intend to establish supply chain relationships in North America and the European Union to support anticipated manufacturing and assembly needs in these markets, thereby reducing the time in transit and potentially other landed costs elements associated with importing our components and spare parts from China.
+Currently, the majority of our revenues is derived from the sale of ECVs by private label channel partners that assemble our vehicle kits in their own facilities.
+As part of our growth strategy, we plan to expand our channel partner network, and local assembly facilities to regionalize our manufacturing and supply chains to better serve our global customers especially to expand our after-sales-market services offerings.

 We intend to further expand our technology through continued investment in research and development.
-Since inception in 2013 through June 30, 2024, we have spent over approximately \$92.8 million in research and development activities related to our operations.
+Since inception in 2013 through September 30, 2024, we have spent over approximately \$94.3 million in research and development activities related to our operations.
 We plan to increase our research and development expenditure over the long term as we build on our technologies in vehicle development, driving control, cloud-based platforms, and innovations for promoting sustainable energy.